 SPACAR is a program system written in Fortran-77 for dynamic analysis of multibody systems, based on a finite element technique.
-Starting from the principles as laid out by Besseling [1], this software was initiated in the seventies by Van Der Werff [25], and has been further developed among others by Jonker [6, 7], Meijaard [11], and Schwab [19].
-The SPACAR program can handle mechanical systems of rigid and flexible bodies that are interconnected by complex joints in both open and closed kinematic loops and having rolling contacts.
+Starting from the principles as laid out by [Besseling, 1964], this software was initiated in the seventies by [Van Der Werff, 1977], and has been further developed among others by [Jonker, 1988; Jonker and Meijaard, 1990; Meijaard, 1991; Schwab, 2002].
+The SPACAR program can handle mechanical systems of rigid and flexible bodies that are interconnected by complex joints in both open and closed kinematic loops and may have rolling contacts.
 The dynamical equations are given for a set of minimal coordinates rather than with the aid of Lagrangian multipliers.
 Besides doing forward dynamic analysis, the system is also capable of deriving the numeric coefficients for the linearized equations of motion in any given configuration and state of motion of the system.
 With the help of a rather limited number of finite element types it is possible to model a wide class of systems.
-Typical types of elements are beam, truss and hinge elements, while more specialized elements can be used to model complex joint connections, transmissions of motion [20], and rolling contact as in road vehicles and track-guided vehicles [18, 21].
+Typical types of elements are beam, truss and hinge elements, while more specialized elements can be used to model complex joint connections, transmissions of motion [Schwab and Meijaard, 1999a], and rolling contact as in road vehicles and track-guided vehicles [Schwab and Meijaard, 1999b; Schwab and Meijaard, 2003].

-The SPACAR model for the benchmark bicycle is sketched in Figure 4, whereas the input file for the SPACAR program describing this model is presented in Appendix A. The model consists of two knife-edge rigid wheel elements, two rigid bodies for the front and the rear frame, and six hinge elements for describing relative rotations.
-The elements describing the three degrees of freedom are the relative rotations in: hinge 2 for the roll angle φ , hinge 3 for the steering angle δ , and hinge 4 for the rotation θ_r of the rear wheel with respect to the rear frame.
-The four kinematic coordinates are described by the x and y components of node $\vec{9}$ which is the rear-wheel contact point, the relative rotation in hinge 1 for the yaw angle ψ , and the relative rotation in hinge 1 for the front wheel with respect to the front frame.
+The SPACAR model for the benchmark bicycle is sketched in Figure 5, whereas the input file for the SPACAR program describing this model is presented in Appendix B. The model consists of two knife-edge rigid wheel elements, two rigid bodies for the front and the rear frame, and six hinge elements for describing relative rotations.
+The elements describing the three degrees of freedom are the relative rotations in: hinge (2) for the roll angle $\phi$ , hinge (9) for the steering angle $\delta$ , and hinge (4) for the rotation $\theta_r$ of the rear wheel with respect to the rear frame.
+The four kinematic coordinates can be found in the model as the x and y components of node 9 which is the rear-wheel contact point, the relative rotation in hinge (1) for the yaw angle $\psi$ , and the relative rotation in hinge (12) for the rotation $\theta_f$ of the front wheel with respect to the front frame.